arielfr/react-base-app/README.md

 # react-base-app

 This is a base React Application with Hot Module Replacement.
+This application is generic, you can use it to create your own React Application with SSR.

+Just clone it, fork it, or copy the code and start constructing yout application.
+This is just a skeleton.

 **Production Ready**